jhaskinsjr/nebula/Documentation/Sample_Binaries.md

             /home/john/src/nebula/examples/bin/gzip /tmp/.bash_history \
     )

-On my laptop the simulation, executing at a rate of about 51,000 instructions/second, completed in a bit more than 26 minutes.
-As expected, this emitted nothing to my terminal, but wrote `.bash_history.gz` and deleted the original `.bash_history` file.
+On my laptop the simulation, executed 71.2 million instructions at a rate of about 26,000 instructions/second, and completed in a bit less than 46 minutes.
+As expected, this emitted nothing to my terminal, but wrote `/tmp/.bash_history.gz` and deleted `/tmp/.bash_history`.

 And uncompressing...

     cd ${HOME}/src/nebula/pipelines/jabara ; \
     LOGDIR=/tmp/log/$( basename $( pwd ) ) ; \